-In order for a social and healthcare service provider to access a user’s PHRs, the service provider must have
+In order for a social welfare or health care provider to view information stored by a citizen in the Kanta PHR, the provider must have:

-- a professional application authorised for PHR for the purpose.
+- access to a professional application approved for the Kanta PHR.